James-R-Thomas/Basic-Old-School-Fantasy/Vault/Equipment & Services/Rules for Vehicles.md

 ### Passengers or Mercenaries

-Some vehicles have extra space aboard explicitly intended to carry passengers or mercenaries of any type (see ***Mercenaries***) and the normal crew.
+Some vehicles have extra space aboard explicitly intended to carry passengers or [[Mercenaries]] of any type (see ***[[Mercenaries]]***) and the normal crew.
 Suppose a vehicle’s description does not mention this space for passengers.
 In that case, it is assumed only to have space for the crew—the referee may rule that cargo hold space could be converted into additional living quarters.

 ### Seaworthiness